NPR Interviews Dr. Palmer and his patient about managing schizophrenia with the ketogenic diet

 National Public Radio podcast examines the connection between a ketogenic diet and mental health.
 Psychiatrist Chris Palmer and his patient, Dan, are interviewed by host Karen Weintraub.
 Dan, who has schizophrenia, has been on a ketogenic diet for three years.
 During this time Dan’s quality of life was greatly improved.

-“The good news in all of this is that these mental disorders are reversible.
+“The good news in all of this is that these things (metabolic disturbances) are reversible.
 Metabolism can be changed by exercise and what we eat.
 That is a really exciting area of research.”Chris Palmer, MD

 Podcast show notes